 Jane's resentful muttering lasted only through washing the pots, soon replaced by humming.
 She could never hold much of a grudge.

 "Erik Selvig should prepare your meals more often, Jane," Luke said matter-of-factly as she stacked the last few plates on the overcrowded drying rack.
 "You would be far more adequately fed."

-"He has a very limited repertoire," she sniffed, allowing the words you smartass to remain implied.
+"He has a very limited repertoire."
+She sniffed, allowing the words you smartass to remain implied.
 "Besides, under normal circumstances, he's hardly here all the time like this."
-She dried her hands and walked over to flop down into the chair nearest to his, stretching her legs out in front of her and turning to study him.
+She dried her hands and walked over to flop down into the chair nearest to his, turning to study him.

 Luke sat there in a state of casual awareness, letting her watch him, his eyebrows slightly raised as if expectant but his gaze focussed on his own fingers where they toyed with the edge of his armrest.
 "You have a question," he said finally, prompting her.
 "As always."